ethanmoffat/EndlessClient/README.md

 <a name="ToDo" />What's Left to do?
 ------------------

+*Again, this information is outdated (like the feature list above).
+I will update with more accurate information later*

 Since most of the major components are there that make the game playable, I'm working primarily on resolving bugs, refactoring code, and enhancing usability.